Volvo 200 Series: 240 in motorsport

 The Volvo 240 Turbo won the 24 Hours of Zolder in 1987 and 1990.

 Volvo withdrew from the sport at the end of the 1986 season, partly because of the RAS team being found guilty of using non-approved race fuel, but primarily because the 240T had achieved what it set out to do.
 Volvo did not return to touring car racing until the advent of Super Touring racing in the early 1990s, with the 850 model.

 The 240 also enjoyed some success in other branches of motorsport.
 Although Volvo had pulled out of rallying in the early 1970s, the 240 Turbo did see action as a Group A rally car in the mid-1980s, but without works backing it met with only limited success.
 The normally aspirated version remained eligible for international competition until 1996, and to this day the 240 remains a popular clubman's rally car in Scandinavia.
 Its popularity has in recent years been boosted with the establishment of the Volvo Original Cup, or VOC.
 This is a championship for amateur rally drivers using Volvo 240s, 740s and 940s.
 In the interests of cost control, only very limited modifications are allowed to the cars.
 The series attracts large numbers of competitors, attracted by its low cost and by the Volvo's rear-drive handling and reliability.

 Because it is cheap and robust, the 240 has also become very common in folkrace competitions.
 In the UK the 240 is popular for banger racing, due to its strength.
 The Volvo 240 is now a common choice alongside Ford Granadas and Jaguars for using at unlimited banger meetings.
-In the United States, 240s regularly appear in low-budget endurance racing series such as 24 Hours of LeMons, where the 240 reliability, durability, and easy parts availability are appreciated.
+In the United States, 240s regularly appear in low-budget endurance racing series such as 24 Hours of LeMons, where the 240's reliability, durability, and easy parts availability are appreciated.